Politics of Glasgow: Local government

 This situation continued through much of the 20th century, during which time Glasgow's boundaries were extended several times, involving the incorporation of nearby burghs such as Govan, Maryhill, Partick, Pollokshaws, Pollokshields, Shettleston and Springburn, and its population exceeded 1 million, only to fall back below that due to the subsequent construction of 'new towns' outwith its boundaries to replace sub-standard housing (much of it dating from the previous century) and an economic downturn which prompted thousands to emigrate overseas to countries such as Canada, the United States, New Zealand, South Africa and Australia.
 In this era, the corporation oversaw the building of many peripheral housing estates and tower blocks as another solution to the city's accommodation crisis, as well as the installation of the M8 motorway through the heart of its urban area, part of an even more elaborate network which was never fully completed.
-Glasgow Corporation Transport was under the control of the Glasgow Corporation, and ran the local buses and Glasgow Trams, until it was superseded by the Greater Glasgow Passenger Transport Executive on 1 June 1973.
+Glasgow Corporation Transport was under the control of the Glasgow Corporation, and ran the local buses and Glasgow Trams, until it was superseded by the Greater Glasgow Passenger Transport Executive (now Strathclyde Partnership for Transport) on 1 June 1973.

 The enactment of the Local Government (Scotland) Act 1973 led to the historic counties being abolished, and Glasgow became a second-tier district within the Strathclyde Region, and also serving as the capital of Strathclyde which contained more than half of Scotland's population.
-During the period of two tier local government (Local Government (Scotland) Act 1973) from 1975–96, Glasgow District Council was responsible for refuse collection, museums, libraries and housing, while Strathclyde Regional Council had responsibilities for policing, fire service, water, education, social work and transport.
+During the period of two tier local government (Local Government (Scotland) Act 1973) from 1975 to 1996, Glasgow District Council was responsible for refuse collection, museums, libraries and housing, while Strathclyde Regional Council had responsibilities for policing, fire service, water, education, social work and transport.

 The City of Glasgow became a unitary council area in 1996 under the Local Government etc. (Scotland) Act 1994, taking on the powers and responsibilities previously divided between councils of the Glasgow City district and the Strathclyde region.
-Glasgow City Council serves a population of roughly 600,000 with the boundaries of the post-1975 district largely retained, but with many of its affluent suburbs that had been within Strathclyde - whose residents used Glasgow services regularly - outwith the city auspices for the collection of council tax.
+Glasgow City Council serves a population of roughly 600,000 with the boundaries of the post-1975 district largely retained, but with many of its affluent suburbs that had been within Strathclyde – whose residents used Glasgow services regularly – outwith the city auspices for the collection of council tax.